View Document Text

 known to B&G, also use AI in their business activities.
 B&G cannot control third-party

-operations, product development, or service provision.
+operations, product development, or service provisions.

 AI is generally highly reliant on the collection and analysis of large amounts of data, and it is not